GGarenov/ecommerce-app/README.md

 - Product inventory
 - User management

+---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

+---

 ## 📝 License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is MIT licensed.